bharaniv1/bleumi-pay-sdk-nodejs/README.md

 ### Run Sample Code

-The following code creates a wallet to accept payment from the buyer specific for the ECR-20 Token.
+The following code generates a wallet to accept payment from the buyer specific for the ECR-20 Token.

 ```javascript
 import { Erc20PaymentsApi, Erc20PaymentsApiApiKeys, WalletCreateInput, EthAddress, EthNetwork } from '@bleumi/pay-sdk';